OndraZizka/csv-cruncher/README.md

 Whats new
 ---------
 <details><summary>What's new</summary>
+* `2022-11-25` Release 2.4.1
+    * Fix: CVE-2022-41853 in HSQLDB
+    * Upgrade: HSQLDB to 2.7.1
+* `2022-10-xx` Release 2.4.0
+    * Ported from Java to Kotlin
+    * Dependency upgrades
+    * A couple of new features
+    * Tests converted from raw executions to JUnit tests
 * `2021-11-12` Release 2.3.6
     * Fix: The SQL type reduction - because of how auto-cast works, real numbers were being truncated to integers.
     * Fix: Handle quoted column names in 1st line of CSV.